Lesley Grant-Adamson

-Lesley Grant-Adamson (born Lesley Heycock, 26 November 1942) is a British writer of mystery fiction and former journalist.
+Lesley Grant-Adamson (born Lesley Heycock, 26 November 1942 – 29 July 2026) was a British writer of mystery fiction and journalist.

 Life and career

 A native of London, Grant-Adamson attended schools in that city and in Wales before embarking on a journalistic career in the early 1960s; she held a string of magazine and newspaper positions before becoming a feature writer with The Guardian, a job she left in 1980 to become a full-time freelance writer.
-Besides crime novels, she has written television scripts, poetry, magazine pieces, and short stories.
+Besides crime novels, she wrote television scripts, poetry, magazine pieces and short stories.
 Her novels feature Rain Morgan, a gossip columnist; private detective Laura Flynn; and American conman Jim Rush.
-She has written a number of non-series novels and several works of non-fiction as well.
+She wrote a number of non-series novels and several works of non-fiction as well.
 Her novel Patterns in the Dust was nominated for a John Creasey Award for Best First Novel.

+Grant-Adamson died on 29 July 2026, aged 83.